Coronavirus | Belgian measures for businesses

 - It is not required to register this document in the accounts of the benefactor, but it should be kept in case of VAT-audit.

 In order to mitigate shortages of computers in Belgian schools, a similar measure was adopted to stimulate the donation of computers to schools established in Belgium.
 The same documents are required as for donations of medical supplies.
-This measure will also apply for supplies made since 1 March 2020 up until 1 September 2020.
+This measure will also apply for supplies made since 1 March 2020 up until 31 December 2020.

 Income tax consequences

 If the donator is subject to corporate income taxes (resident and non-residents) or is subject to personal income tax (residents/non-residents) as a self-employed person, the donation of the above mentioned medical goods done between 1 March 2020 and 31 July 2020 will not qualify as an abnormal or benevolent advantage and the costs associated with the donated medical goods will be tax deductible.
-A similar measure is introduced for donations of computers to schools between 1 March 2020 and 1 September 2020.
+A similar measure is introduced for donations of computers to schools established in Belgium between 1 March 2020 and 31 December 2020.

-In order to stimulate the supply of goods which are required to comply with the preventive measures in the fight against the COVID-19 pandemic, the Federal Government has decided to temporarily apply the reduced VAT rate of 6% (instead of the standard rate of 21%) on the supply, intra-Community acquisition and import of:
+In order to stimulate the supply of goods which are required to comply with the preventive measures in the fight against the COVID-19 pandemic, the Federal Government has decided to temporarily apply the reduced VAT rate of 6% (instead of the standard VAT rate of 21%) on the supply, intra-Community acquisition and import of:

 This national measure complements the European Commission’s decision – in the fight against COVID-19 – to temporarily waive customs duties and VAT for State bodies and charitable organizations when importing medical devices and protective equipment from third countries.

 The European Commission already decided to waive VAT and customs duties on imports of necessary medical equipment destined for distribution free of charge by State bodies or approved organizations through its decision of 3 April 2020.
 With its decision of 28 October 2020, the European Commission has extended the application of this measure until 30 April 2021.